jank-tao/redis-migrate/README.md

 # TODO

-- pipeline加速
-- goroutine加速
+- accelerate by goroutine
-- 更多数据类型支持
+- dump to file
-- 文件导入导出
+- load from file